What New Faculty Need to Know about JMU Libraries (Updated September 2)

 - Use classroom technology: Visit our Classroom Technology page to learn about the technology and equipment installed in each classroom on campus.
 Watch a video with a virtual “tour” of how most classroom technology will be set up this fall.

-- Get tech support for Canvas and other learning technologies: Visit our Library Tech Support page to seek technical assistance during our service hours, or refer to the Canvas Instructor Guide.
+- Get tech support for Canvas and other learning technologies: Visit our Library Tech Support (renamed to Learning Innovations & Design Desk) page to seek technical assistance during our service hours, or refer to the Canvas Instructor Guide.

 - Get help with recording video or audio: Request remote or in-person support from Media Production Services by using the Consultation and Instruction Form and selecting “Media Production” as the category.

 - Experiment with 3D printing, sewing, and more: When they are open again, check out our makerspaces!
-Soon, you’ll be able to visit The Makery in Rose and Carrier for a peek into the making, crafting, and creative pursuits we support.
+Soon, you’ll be able to visit The Makery for a peek into the making, crafting, and creative pursuits we support.

 Library Resources and Services